 Solid wood models from Esteve (back and sides of solid wood, ebony fingerboard, solid spruce or cedar top)

 Esteve/R. Fernandez 70, Solid cedar soundboard, solid Indian Rosewood back and sides, ebony fingerboard, upgraded tuners, bone saddle and nut, the body is about 5/8" wider than the laminated back model, lightly braced, 5 fan strut bracing no chevron stiffing braces at the bottom of the lower bout.
 This bracing system makes the soundboard a littl more flexible and therefore give the guitar good response and an easy feel.
-Retail $1495.
+Sold Out

 R. Fernandez 70-5265 Cutaway (also labelled as R.Fernandez 70 Cut) with 52mm nut, 650mm scale.
 Now in stock, cedar or spruce soundboard $1695.